 - 2.9.7 Loss of Privileges.
 Denial of privileges to University services and facilities and/or attendance or participation in activities, events or programs. - 2.9.8 Restricted Access.
-Restriction or termination of a Student's access to a residence hall/apartment or designated portion of a residence hall/apartment as a guest, or other University facilities or a portion thereof. - 2.9.9 Housing Suspension.
-Separation of the Student from a floor, apartment or residence hall for a definite period of time.
-Conditions for reinstatement may be imposed. - 2.9.10 Housing Contract Review.
+Restriction or termination of a Student's access to a residence hall/apartment or designated portion of a residence hall/apartment as a guest, or other University facilities or a portion thereof. - 2.9.9 Housing Contract Review.
 The Director of Housing and Residence Life will review the student's Community Standards violation(s).
-Based upon the review, the student's housing contract may not be impacted, the student may receive a housing reassignment, or they may receive a contract termination. - 2.9.11 Degree and/or Transcript Withholding.
-The University may withhold awarding of a degree otherwise earned or an official University transcript until the completion of the process set forth in the Community Standards, including without limitation, the completion of all sanctions imposed. - 2.9.12 Suspension.
+Based upon the review, the student's housing contract may not be impacted, the student may receive a housing reassignment, or they may receive a contract termination. - 2.9.10 Degree and/or Transcript Withholding.
+The University may withhold awarding of a degree otherwise earned or an official University transcript until the completion of the process set forth in the Community Standards, including without limitation, the completion of all sanctions imposed. - 2.9.11 Suspension.
 Separation of the Student from the University for a defined period of time, usually not to exceed 2 years, after which the Student is eligible to return.
 Conditions of readmission may be specified.
 Students who are suspended from the University may forfeit all tuition and other fees paid or required to be paid for the academic year.
 Students who are suspended from the University may not visit the University or attend University activities and or functions during their period of suspension.
 Violations of the Community Standards while suspended, will go before the UCSB and may result in increased suspension or possible expulsion.
-Failure to comply with the requirements stated in the Student's formal hearing outcome letter may result in an extension of a suspension.
+Failure to comply with the requirements stated in the Student's formal hearing outcome letter may result in an extension of a suspension. - 2.9.12 Expulsion.

-- 2.9.13 Expulsion.
 Permanent separation of the Student from the University.
 Any Student who has been expelled from the University under the Community Standards may be readmitted only with written approval of the Vice President for Student Development.
 Students who are expelled from the University may forfeit all tuition and other fees paid or required to be paid for the academic year.
-Students who are expelled from the University may not visit the university or attend university activities and or functions. - 2.9.14 Revocation of Admission and/or Degree.
-Admission to or a degree awarded from the University may be revoked for fraud, misrepresentation, or other violation of standards in obtaining the degree, or for serious violations committed by a Student prior to graduation. - 2.9.15 Termination (Student Organizations).
+Students who are expelled from the University may not visit the university or attend university activities and or functions. - 2.9.13 Revocation of Admission and/or Degree.
+Admission to or a degree awarded from the University may be revoked for fraud, misrepresentation, or other violation of standards in obtaining the degree, or for serious violations committed by a Student prior to graduation. - 2.9.14 Termination (Student Organizations).
 Permanent separation of a Student Organization from the University and the forfeiture of any organizational funds in the possession of the University.